Valley Central History

 Berea Elementary

 In 1969, the district added Berea Elementary School as the three village elementary schools were again at capacity.
-Berea was dedicated in November 1969 and celebrated its 50th anniversary in 2019-2020.
+Berea was dedicated in November 1969 and celebrated its 50th anniversary in the 2019-2020 school year.

-From the time of centralization, the district operated its Central Office/Grounds Department from a farm house down the road from the High School / Middle School complex.
-In 1988, voters approved a bond project completed in 1991 that added an updated Central Office building located on property behind Berea Elementary, a Facilities office and garage space on the far edge of the Middle School property and an Olympic size swimming pool/natatorium and new wing that joined the High School and Middle School.
+From the time of centralization, the district operated its Central Office/Grounds Department from a farmhouse down the road from the High School/Middle School complex.
+In 1988, voters approved a bond project completed in 1991 that added an updated Central Office building located on property behind Berea Elementary.
+A Facilities Office, garage space on the far edge of the Middle School property, an Olympic-size swimming pool/natatorium, and a new wing that joined the High School and Middle School.

 New Wings